Greek Antiquity | Roman Antiquity | Byzantium | Middle Ages | Renaissance | Baroque

 Freedom and a hard-boiled egg

-In the mid 18th Century arose criticism on the irrational Rococo style which was used more and more iften and ended in a radical counter movement: Classicism.
+In the mid 18th Century the irrational Rococo style came under increasing criticism.
+This criticism resulted in a radical countermovement: Classicism.
 With grave dignity it went back to the ideals of Antiquity.
 This was re-enforced by archeological discoveries like the city Pompeii, which directly influenced decorations.
-The French Revolution put an end to monarchy for the intermediate future and with it also ended the Baroque way of life.
+The French Revolution put an end to monarchy for the immediate future and with it also ended the Baroque way of life.